Chain Groups and the Chain Complex

 Since \(\beta_k = \dim Z_k - \dim B_k\), we obtain the formula.

-This is a remarkable reduction: the topological question "how many \(k\)-dimensional holes does \(K\) have?" is answered
+This formula reduces a topological question — "how many \(k\)-dimensional holes does \(K\) have?" —

 Persistent Homology and Topological Data Analysis

-form a simplicial complex whose simplices are determined by pairwise proximity.
-But a single threshold \(\varepsilon\) is
+complex whose simplices are determined by pairwise proximity.
+But a single threshold \(\varepsilon\)

-arbitrary.
-Persistent homology resolves this by tracking how the Betti numbers change as \(\varepsilon\)
+is arbitrary.
+Persistent homology resolves this by tracking how the Betti numbers change as

 \[